mprinc/webpack.js.org/src/content/guides/development.md

 ```

 Now run `npm run watch` from the command line and see how webpack compiles your code.
-You can see that it doesn't exit the command line because the script is currently watching your files.
+You can see that <span class='important'>it doesn't exit the command line</span> because the script is currently watching your files.

 Now, while webpack is watching your files, let's remove the error we introduced earlier: